pnp/cli-microsoft365/docs/docs/cmd/spo/page/page-set.md

 ## Options

 `-n, --name <name>`
-: Name of the page to update
+: Name of the page to update.

 `-u, --webUrl <webUrl>`
-: URL of the site where the page to update is located
+: URL of the site where the page to update is located.

 `-l, --layoutType [layoutType]`
 : Layout of the page.
-Allowed values `Article`, `Home`, `SingleWebPartAppPage`, `RepostPage`, `HeaderlessSearchResults`, `Spaces`, `Topic`
+Allowed values `Article`, `Home`, `SingleWebPartAppPage`, `RepostPage`, `HeaderlessSearchResults`, `Spaces`, `Topic`.

 `-p, --promoteAs [promoteAs]`
 : Update the page purpose.
-Allowed values `HomePage`, `NewsPage`, `Template`
+Allowed values `HomePage`, `NewsPage`, `Template`.

 `--demoteFrom [demoteFrom]`
 : Update the page purpose back to a regular article.
-Allowed values `NewsPage`
+Allowed values `NewsPage`.

 `--commentsEnabled [commentsEnabled]`
 : Set to `true`, to enable comments on the page.
-Allowed values `true`, `false`
+Allowed values `true`, `false`.

 `--publish`
-: Set to publish the page
+: Set to publish the page.

 `--publishMessage [publishMessage]`
-: Message to set when publishing the page
+: Message to set when publishing the page.

 `--description [description]`
-: The description to set for the page
+: The description to set for the page.

 `--title [title]`
-: The title to set for the page
+: The title to set for the page.

 --8<-- "docs/cmd/_global.md"